SobinovLab/stereognosis_protocol_main/README.md

 ## Data Synchronization and Logs

-The main and auxillary programs save extensive logs of what is happening.
+The main and auxiliary programs save extensive logs of what is happening.
 This section details the saved information and how to use it for synchronization of all data.

 ### Synchronization Concept